WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 ### Connecting Coldcard via SD card

-You can use Wasabi Wallet together with Coldcard without ever connecting it via USB, further reducing possible attack vectors.
+You can use Wasabi Wallet together with Coldcard without ever connecting it via USB, thus further reducing possible attack vectors.
 For more details see the [Coldcard documentation](https://coldcard.com/docs/microsd).

 #### Import the skeleton wallet